Export Data to Excel in Java

 Export JSON Data to Excel in Java

 The JsonLayoutOptions class provides the options of JSON layout type.
 The setTitleStyle method of this class is used to set the defined style of the title.
-The setArrayAsTable method allows processing Array as a table.
+The setArrayAsTable method allows the processing Array as a table.

 The API provides JsonUtility class to process the JSON.
 The importData() method of this class exports the JSON string and takes the following parameters: